yrnehli/musicsync/README.md

 # musicsync
-A CLI tool that lets you import/remove from your music library using a JSON file.
+A CLI tool that lets you import/remove from your music library wirelessly.
 Useful for mass imports/removals.

 Usage: `musicsync <json path>`